jdx/mise/docs/cli-reference.md

           Configure with `raw` config or `MISE_RAW` env var

       --timings
-          Shows elapsed time after each task
+          Shows elapsed time after each tasks

 Examples:
   $ mise run lint
-  Runs the "lint" task.
+  Runs the "lint" tasks.
 This needs to either be defined in .mise.toml or as a standalone script.
 See the project README for more information.

   $ mise run build --force
-  Forces the "build" task to run even if its sources are up-to-date.
+  Forces the "build" tasks to run even if its sources are up-to-date.

   $ mise run test --raw
   Runs "test" with stdin/stdout/stderr all connected to the current terminal.